kexiZeroing/kexiZeroing.github.io/src/posts/guide-to-prompt-engineering.md

   请根据直译和反思的结果，重新意译，并输出最终翻译结果，不包含任何其他信息。
   ```

+### Prefill Claude's response for greater output control
+When using Claude, you have the ability to guide its responses by prefilling the `Assistant` message.
+Your API request doesn't have to end with a 'user' turn.
+You can include an 'assistant' turn at the end of the messages array, and Claude will then start its response as if it already output the text you prefilled.
+This technique allows you to direct Claude’s actions, skip preambles, enforce specific formats like JSON or XML, and even help Claude maintain character consistency in role-play scenarios.

+- Prefilling `{` forces Claude to directly output the JSON object.
+- Prefilling a bracketed `[ROLE_NAME]` can remind Claude stay in character.

 ### Prompt tips for OpenAI’s new o1
 OpenAI's latest release, o1, unlocks new reasoning capabilities, but there’s a catch: prompts should be fundamentally different than the way you prompt GPT-3 and GPT-4, due to the new Chain-of-Thought architecture.